antonmi/job_reactor/README.markdown

 9. Predefined nodes
 -------------------
 You can specify node for jobs, so they will be executed in that node environment.
 And you can specify which node is forbidden for the job.
-If no nodes are specified distributor will try to sen the job to the first free node.
+If no nodes are specified distributor will try to send the job to the first free node.
 10. Node based priorities
 -----------------------
 There are no priorities like in Delayed::Job or Stalker.
 Bud there are flexible node-based priorities.
-You can specify the node wich should execute the job.
+You can specify the node which should execute the job.
 You can reserve several nodes for high priority jobs.